alaingalvan/CrossShader/readme.md

 # 🍎 To build your XCode project on Mac OS
 cmake .. -G Xcode

-# 🐧 To build your .make file on Linux
+# 🐧 To build your MakeFile on Linux
 cmake ..

 # 🔨 Build on any platform: